-FPO stands for Farmers Producers Organisation.
+FPO stands for Farmers Producers Organisation, also known as a farmer producer organisation.
 It is a collective organisation formed by farmer-producers to support small farmers by offering a range of services.
 These services cover almost every aspect of agriculture, from providing inputs and technical assistance to processing and marketing of farm produce.
-The goal of an FPO is to enhance the efficiency and profitability of small farmers by facilitating better access to resources, knowledge, and markets.
+The goal of a farmer producer organisation is to enhance the efficiency and profitability of small farmers by facilitating better access to resources, knowledge, and markets.

 Farmer Producer Organisations (FPOs) are collective entities formed by farmers with the primary objective of enhancing their bargaining power in the market, reducing production costs, and ensuring fair prices for their produce.
 These organisations operate on the principle of pooling resources, knowledge, and efforts to streamline agricultural activities and market access.